I went to Tokyo for Latin American food: A MAZ Review

 The meal and experience

 My experience begins with a walkthrough of Peruvian ingredients at a counter you’re brought to when you first walk in.
-I love the impromptu lesson on geology and pre-Columbian Latin American food, and I’m told nearly everything presented will show up throughout the meal, at about an 80/20 balance of Japanese to Peruvian ingredients.
-The Peruvian ingredients are sourced through their biodiversity research project back home known as MATER.
-This became the first of many times that evening that I wished I had the opportunity to dine at Central first – I kept getting the impression that I was experiencing the sequel before the original.
+I love the impromptu lessons on geology and pre-Columbian Latin American food, and I’m told nearly everything presented will show up throughout the meal, at about an 80/20 balance of Japanese to Peruvian ingredients.
+The ingredients from Peru are sourced through their biodiversity research project back home known as MATER.
+This became the first of many times that evening I wished I had the opportunity to dine at Central first – I kept getting the impression that I was experiencing the sequel before the original.

 Then I’m introduced to the restaurant’s concept, which is presented as a journey through altitudes toward the Amazon rainforest.
-I believe it’s an exact mirror of Central’s conceit.
+I believe it’s an exact mirror of Central’s concept.
 Each course is also paired with a texture or illustration that reflects it.
 I thought these accents were cute, if a bit gimmicky, until I learned that some are custom illustrations, and then they grew on me a little bit more.
 I also have to mention that I absolutely loved the tableware here.
 It was fun, unique, and very faithful to the restaurant’s identity.

 However, I do think the concept could use a little more refinement.
-It’s meant to be a journey through elevation, but I felt it jumped around without enough narrative to explain why.
+It’s meant to be a journey through elevation, but I felt it jumped around without enough narrative as to why.
 The sourcing is obviously incredibly meticulous and extremely well done, but the actual progression of it just didn’t feel as cohesive.

 Coastal Seafloor (-10 MBSL)